-Professional recording of your final workshop session, for use in your composition portfolio.
+Professional audio/video recording of your final workshop session, for use in your composition portfolio.

-Two composition lessons, one each with faculty composers Juri Seo and Jordan Kuspa.
+Three composition lessons, one each with faculty composers Robert Honstein, Jordan Kuspa, and Nina C. Young.

-Additional seminars on topics including writing for voice, career building, and more.
+Additional seminars on topics including writing for voice, portfolio building, developing collaborations with performers, and more.

-Tickets for all DMICS public events, including two concerts and other presentations and panel discussions.
+Tickets for all DMICS public events, including three concerts and other presentations and panel discussions.

-Eight nights (check-in Aug.
-3rd, check-out Aug.
-11th) in a three-star hotel (double occupancy), with breakfasts included.
+13 nights (check-in Aug.
+1st, check-out Aug.
+14th) in a three-star hotel (double occupancy), with breakfasts included.